abuiles/ramon/README.md

 # Ram-on

-Ramon is a good AI assistant that streamlines tasks and boosts everyday efficiency.
+Ramon is a good AI assistant that helps manage, prioritize, and streamline tasks.
+It tracks deadlines, facilitates collaborations, and integrates with systems like JIRA to automate workflows, enabling efficient task management and completion.

 > **Note:** Ramon is currently in development mode.
 In the future, it will be available as a proper Python package.
 For now, you'll need to run it directly from the repository.